gaurav-prashant/MirAi-Summer-Internship-2026/README.md

 #  AI Multiverse

-An interactive AI chatbot built using **Python**, **Streamlit**, and the **Google Gemini API**.
+An interactive AI chatbot built using **Python**, **Streamlit**, and the **Groq API**.
 This application allows users to chat with multiple AI personalities, each responding with its own unique style and behavior.

 ## Features
 ## ✨ Features